maxie-max/coddingTask_1/README.md

 ## Visualize the information recieved from JSON data file in a form of a diagram.

- - To get better idea please refer to the image - workflow.png that represents such diagram.
+ - To get better idea please refer to the image - workflow.png that represents the diagram.

  - Bonus point for using your own solution (without MV* frameworks)